What do I get for my money?

 The style of writing required for business and features is different, so it is better to work on these separately.
-If you’d like to work on your business writing skills, then check out the writing at work mentoring I provide.
+If you’d like to work on your business writing skills, then check out the writing at work training I provide through my copywriting agency.
 This is tailored to the corporate world.
 To improve your blog or feature writing, consider the courses available through the Australian Writers’ Centre, then sign up for a mentoring session once you’ve soaked up all that initial information.

 Can you outline what a typical mentoring session would be like?